- Home /

 There are multiple publications comparing the use of PRP with other treatments such as corticosteroids, shock waves, or the patient's own whole blood.
 All of these studies attempt to evaluate which infiltration treatment is most beneficial in the short, medium, and long term.

-Most of these publications agree that the use of PRP does not achieve significantly different results in the first three months of treatment, and it is not considered a superior treatment to other infiltration treatments in this period.
-On the other hand, there are published results regarding improved pain and function 6–12 months after starting treatment; therefore, in this time period, it could be superior to other infiltration treatments such as the patient's own whole blood or corticosteroids.
+Most of these publications agree that the use of PRP does not achieve significantly different results in the first three months of treatment, and they do not consider it superior to other infiltrative treatments in this period.
+On the other hand, there are published results regarding improved pain and function 6–12 months after starting treatment.
+Therefore, in this time period, it could be superior to other infiltrative treatments such as the patient's own whole blood or corticosteroids.

 Again, the enormous variability in PRP preparation across publications (regarding preparation kits, addition of leukocytes to the final product, centrifugation, or PRP activation) hinders obtaining better scientific evidence for this treatment.

-The use of ultrasound guidance is especially relevant in infiltration treatment with PRP.
-Prior detection of degenerative areas or fascial tears through ultrasound is essential to be able to direct PRP treatment to these injured areas.
+The use of ultrasound guidance is especially relevant in infiltrative treatment with PRP.
+Prior detection of degenerative areas or fascial tears through ultrasound is essential to target PRP treatment to these injured areas.

 Do you suffer from plantar fasciitis?
 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma de Mallorca and help you regain your quality of life.